COVESA/cdsp/cdsp/knowledge-layer/connector/websocket-client/README.md

 # Testing

 Several [test](../tests/) are provided to ensure functionality.
-Test cover the main components (`WebsocketClientIntegrationTest`) to verify the complete reasoning workflow, and (`DTOService`, `DTOToBO`, `BOToDTO`) to ensure data conversion between incoming messages from the external Websocket Server and the core system.
+Test cover the main components (`WebsocketClientIntegrationTest`) to verify the complete reasoning workflow, and (`DTOService`, `DTOToBO`, `BOToDTO`, `BOService`) to ensure data conversion between incoming messages from the external Websocket Server and the core system.

-## Future Improvements
-- Implement reconnection logic for better resilience.
-- Extend message processing to support additional formats.
-- Optimize performance with asynchronous handling.